trucomanx/text_to_speech_program/README.md

 pip install dist/text_to_speech_program-*.tar.gz
 ```

-## Install the package from pip and add to the Linux service
+## Install from pip and add to the Linux service
 Adding to Linux service

 ```bash